Lactating Bodies (ongoing research)

 2023 - onwards

-artistic research, participatory performative practice, ethical, legal & socio-economic research, series of sculptural objects (upcoming)
+participatory performative practices, ethical, legal & socio-economic research, exploration of the human milk as a sculptural medium

 Image by Katya Ev

 “Does milk (here, specifically breastmilk) somehow make or remake the experience of modernity or postmodernity?
 Who is reminded that they are a ‘human-animal’, and how does this reminding occur?
 And if these questions reveal some of milk’s unexpected aspects [..]1

 Human milk is a highly gendered bodily "product" that can be consumed, given away or sold.
 The very concept of milk is, as a primary food, the paradigm of purity, gift and innocence.
 However, milk is particular in that, unlike other foods, it is also a form of body labor.
 Breastfeeding and milk pumping are generally invisibilized (if not impossible) gestures in the public sphere and in professional contexts.
 At the same time, lactation is advocated in European countries as a moral requirement and a strong social norm

 The idea of ‘lactation’ is most commonly associated with breast-feeding whereas ‘milk expression’ - removing the milk manually or with a machine - remains an impensé and surrounded by an even stronger taboo although pumping milk is actually absolutely essential to successful lactation and very commonly used by mothers.

 1 Jeanne Firth, ‘A Month of Our Own: Amplifying Women’s Voices on LSE Review of Books’, 2018